A simple construction of Grassmannian polylogarithms: Symbols, Tate iterated integrals, and variations of mixed Tate motives

-\paragraph{Tate iterated integrals and periods of geometric variations of Hodge-Tate structures.} Below we use the notion of variations framed Hodge-Tate structures.
-The key point is that it is a mixed Tate category, so one can use the formalism, see Appendix in \cite{G2}).
-We also need the notion of the period of a variation of framed Hodge-Tate structures, see Section 4 of \cite{G6}.
+Below we work with the category of $\Q$-Hodge-Tate variations.
+The key point is that it is a mixed Tate category, see Appendix in \cite{G2}.
+We also use the notion of the period of a variation of framed Hodge-Tate structures, see Section 4 of \cite{G6}.
+For convenience of the reader we recall now some of the basic properties.
+Below $X$ is a regular complex variety.